Timeline: Libya's uprising against Muammar Gaddafi

 March 17 - The U.N.
 Security Council votes to authorize a no-fly zone over Libya and "all necessary measures" -- code for military action -- to protect civilians against Gaddafi's army.

-March 19 - The first air strikes halt the advance of Gaddafi's forces on Benghazi and target Libya's air defences.
+March 19 - The first air strikes halt the advance of Gaddafi's forces on Benghazi and target Libya's air defenses.

 March 29 - A London conference of 40 governments and organizations agrees to set up a contact group comprising 20 countries to coordinate efforts in a post-Gaddafi Libya.